Mchiir/Friendly-WordGuess-Game/README.md

 <hr>
-This program is specifically designed for windows systems. make sure you have c/c++ compilers installed, if not install them using MinGw from , as it provides both gcc and g++ for c and c++ respectively.
+This program is specifically designed for windows systems. make sure you have c/c++ compilers installed, if not install them using MinGw from <a href="https://sourceforge.net/projects/mingw/postdownload">MinGw official site.<a>, as it provides both gcc and g++ for c and c++ respectively.
 <hr>